ember-cli/broccoli-lint-eslint/README.md

 - relativePath - The relative path to the file being tested.
 - errors - An array of eslint error objects found.

+If you provide a `string` one of the predefined test generators is used.
+Currently supported are `qunit` and `mocha`.

 Example usage:
 ```